-‘Every day I get to do something I love’ – Say hello to our longest serving and newest members of staff!
+National Work Life Week: ‘Every day I get to do something I love’ – Three Weldmar staff stories

-We ask three of our employees what’s brought them here and kept them here.
+We ask three of our colleagues what’s brought them here and kept them here.

 As part of our #workatweldmar campaign, we’ve spoken to one of our longest serving, and newest members of staff.